JuliaLang/julia/doc/src/index.md

 Welcome to the documentation for Julia 0.7.

-Please read the [release notes](NEWS.md) to see what has changed since Julia 0.6.
+Please read the [release notes](NEWS.md) to see what has changed since the last release.

 * [Manual](#Manual-1)
 * [Base](#Base-1)